 Martin connected well and found a boundary, but Fairbrother was eventually bowled by Snell for 13, as England finished 14 short of South Africa’s total.
 Other than Hick, Russell, and Fairbrother, nobody else had crossed 13.
-Though de Villiers and Snell had picked up two wickets apiece, Adams won the Man of the Match award – not only for his three for 26 – but also because of the fact that it was the two balls from him that had decided the match in the favour of the hosts.
+Though de Villiers and Snell had picked up 2 wickets apiece, Adams won the Man of the Match award – not only for his 3 for 26 — but also because of the fact that it was the 2 balls from him that had decided the match in the favour of the hosts.

 - Border was fined R5,000 by Cricket South Africa (CSA) for the underprepared pitch.